apache/jackrabbit-site/src/site/markdown/first-hops.md

-In addition to producing the above status line the application copies a default repository configuration file to `repository.xml` and creates an initial Jackrabbit content repository in the repository subdirectory.
+In addition to producing the above status line the application copies a default repository configuration file to `repository.xml` and creates an initial Jackrabbit content repository in the `jackrabbit` subdirectory.
 You can use the system properties `org.apache.jackrabbit.repository.conf` and `org.apache.jackrabbit.repository.home` to set alternative configuration file and repository directory locations.